GoogleCloudPlatform/vertex-ai-alphafold-inference-pipeline/README.md

 Code sample base on v2.3.1 of AlphaFold.

+For protein viewer in Alphafold Portal we're using 3Dmol CDN binary which licensed under BSD 3-Clause License.

 ## Solutions architecture overview

 The following diagram depicts the architecture of the solution.